mixmaxhq/rollup-plugin-handlebars-plus/README.md

         // As a shortcut, you can pass this as the value of `handlebars` above.
         // See the "Handlebars" section below.
         id: 'handlebars', // Default: the path of Handlebars' CJS definition within this module

+        // Custom handlebars compiler if the built in version is not proper
+        module: require('handlebars')

         // Options to pass to Handlebars' `parse` and `precompile` methods.
         options: {